Dai0403/Ecommerce_AB_Test/README.md

 1. Desinging our experiment
 - Creating a hypothesis
   - Two tailed test
   - Confidence level of 95% (α = 0.05)
 - Choosing the variables
   - Control group
   - Teatment group
 - Choosing a sample size  (below here please refer to the notebook)
-- 4720 based on the effect size, power, α etc
+  - 4720 based on the effect size, power, α, etc
 2. Collecting and preparing the data
 - Checking the distribution of data
 - Converted or not